-- If you cannot connect to the print server using your web browser it may be worth checking the Proxy Settings of your browser.
+- 1 If you cannot connect to the print server using your web browser it may be worth checking the Proxy Settings of your browser.
 Look in the Exceptions setting and if necessary, type in the IP address of the print server.
 This will stop your computer from trying to connect to your ISP or proxy server every time you wish to look at the print server. - 2 Make sure that you are using the proper web browser, we recommend Microsoft[®] Internet Explorer[®] 6.0 (or greater) or Firefox 1.0 (or greater) for Windows[®] and Safari 1.3 (or greater) for Macintosh.
 Please also make sure that JavaScript and Cookies are always enabled in whichever browser you use.
 If a different web browser is used, make sure it is compatible with HTTP 1.0 and HTTP 1.1.

-Wireless network troubleshooting (For HL-5370DW)
+Wireless network troubleshooting (For HL-3070CW)

-If you want to confirm the wireless network status, see For wireless network users (For HL-5370DW): on page 166.
+If you want to confirm the wireless network status, see 2 on page 124.